Hewitt's Chalk Bank

 Know before you go

-Not Wheelchair accessible.
-From the car park there is a stile and steps, and the path is overgrown.
-The surface is grassy, with a slope to main meadow.
-It is muddy when wet.
+Not wheelchair accessible.
+There is a stile off the A21, the path from the road to the stile can be overgrown.
+The surface is grassy, with a slope to the main meadow.

 When to visit

 Best time to visitApril to August

 A small chalk downland site, there is a chalk mound on at the northern end of the reserve, this was created after the excavation of a railway tunnel.
 The mound supports a good plant community, including wild thyme, autumn gentian, carline thistle and common milkwort.
 The whole reserve can be viewed from the top of the mound.
 There are 2 meadows where a large number of pyramidal, twayblade and bee orchids occur, wild parsnip is very widespread.